Linux Hacking

 Linux system dont even ask user for confirmation once the command is given and simply performs its task.

-hardware of your computer within a few seconds.
+of your computer within a few seconds.

 Because of these harmful activities of linux it is recommended to use it only if you are good at giving commands and have in depth knowledge oflinux commands list.